 Now that you have learned some of the basic skills for adding new scenes to a storyboard and configuring table views, I'm going to have you create a few scenes on your own.
 I find that once you take off the training wheels (the explicit step-by-step instructions with images for each step), you really find out what you know, and what you don't know.
-All of the instructions for creating the scenes in this post can be seen in the video I have create for this post which can be found at this link.
+All of the instructions for creating the scenes in this post can be seen in the video I have created for this post which can be found at this link.
 This video uses Xcode 5, but the instructions are virtually identical to Xcode 6.

 SEE ALSO MacUser Logs Off

 To begin with, launch Xcode and open the iAppsReview project you have created so far, or you can download the project from this link.